 Happy palm trees

 To Aswan In such a beautiful spot, with flame to heat water for Turkish coffee and a farmer who said we can ride his donkey, we take longer than normal to get going.

+That was amazing chat experience for us.
+We managed to chat with many Arab girls and guys from different cities of Egypt.
 Again the wind is behind us and before we know it, we are sitting under the date trees, surrounded by wild rocket with cans of fool, bread and some spring onions that one of the policeman had picked for us from a nearby farm.
 We arrived in Aswan just in time to watch the sun set over the hills on the other side of the Nile, happy to be able to enjoy the moment with the knowledge that we have a place to sleep.
 I wish you had been here with us.
 I hope that this has allowed you to catch a glimpse of how wonderful this Egyptian region is.